-As the winner of the 2016 Grammy Award for Best Musical Theatre Album, the 2016 Pulitzer Prize for Drama, and 11 Tony Awards, including Best Musical, Hamilton is a brilliant choice if you’re in London this summer and want to treat yourself to a West End show.
+As the winner of the 2016 Grammy Award for Best Musical Theatre Album, the 2016 Pulitzer Prize for Drama, and 11 Tony Awards, including Best Musical, Hamilton is a brilliant choice if you’re in London this winter and want to treat yourself to a West End show.

 A blend of hip-hop, jazz, blues, rap, R&B and Broadway is the musical backdrop to this show, which tells the true(ish) story of Alexander Hamilton, one of America’s founding fathers and George Washington’s right-hand man.

 Want to experience the music from your favourite shows in a different light?
 Check out our guide to the best candlelight concerts around the UK.

 Adapted from Roald Dahl’s much-loved book of the same name, Matilda is taking bookings up to December for the Cambridge Theatre in London.
 You know exactly what you’re getting with this musical: wholesome, family-friendly fun.

 Have you heard there's a Matilda musical movie starring Emma Thompson and Stephen Graham?
 It's in cinemas now and will be available to watch on Netflix in summer 2023.